merstoffe14/WP_Plantjes/README.md

 With this website, you could also make different watering schedules (time of day, amount, ...) for each individual row of plants.

 To realize this I used: Python, FastAPI, HTML, css, javascript, bootstrap, RPi.GPIO, Adafruit_GPIO.SPI, Adafruit_MCP3008

+## File explanation
+/4-WP_GROEP1_final/extra_docs
+* RPI_pins_and_commands.txt : A file I used to remember some important commands and the * pins used on the RPI
+* WP_Code dikke lijnen.pdf  : A pdf with the code flowchart
+* WP_Water flow chart.pdf   : A pdf with the water flowchart
+* user_manual_g1.pdf        : [The user manual](https://github.com/merstoffe14/WP_Plantjes/blob/main/extra_docs/user_manual_g1.pdf)

+/4-WP_GROEP1_final/code:
+* data.json        : the file where the rpi saves its data
+* howto.html       : the webpage that shows when you press the how to button.
+* index.html       : the homepage of the system
+* init_data.json   : when there is no data.json, it copies this one. it is filled with placeholder data.
+* main.py          : The main code, receives and sends everything to and from the web interface and communicates the data to the runner.py
+* models.py        : Define different objects
+* requirements.txt : The packages needed for the software to work (not all of these are needed, there are thing not used)
+* runner.py        : receives data from main.py. calculates and schedules everything.

+/4-WP_GROEP1_final/3d
+* kast_schets.ipt  : A 3d model of the first idea.

+/4-WP_GROEP1_final/images
+* a couple of images of the finished/WIP project.

+## User manual
+We also had to make a user manual [user manual](https://github.com/merstoffe14/WP_Plantjes/blob/main/extra_docs/user_manual_g1.pdf)

 ## Pictures